vulinh64/vulinh64.github.io/blog/2025-08-10-main-method-evolution.md

 }
 ```

-(And yes, 512 = 2<sup>9</sup> for all you binary nerds out there.
+And yes, 512 = 2<sup>9</sup> for all you binary nerds out there.
 Very satisfying!
 Though rumor has it that they are saving JEP 1024 for something truly spectacular (maybe the day Java learns to read our minds or so).

 So what changed from the previous episodes of this makeover show?
 The `println` method packed up and moved from `java.io.IO` to the fancier `java.lang.IO` neighborhood.

 And as we all know, everything in `java.lang` gets the VIP "no import required" treatment.
 It's like having a backstage pass to Java's inner circle.
+Therefore, we can use the `IO` class directly and invoke its methods without importing.

 But wait, there's more!
-[JEP 511](https://openjdk.org/jeps/511) decided to go full Oprah and give EVERYONE access to `java.base` goodies: "You get automatic imports!
+[JEP 511](https://openjdk.org/jeps/511) gives EVERYONE access to `java.base` goodies: "You get automatic imports!
 And you get automatic imports!
 EVERYBODY gets automatic imports!"

 And `println` didn't come alone to this party.
 It brought friends: